 Under legislation there is now no 'default retirement age' for employment purposes and reaching age 65 will not in itself have any bearing on your continuing employment with the Group.

 EXAMPLE

-Sue joined the Scheme on 6 April 2016 aged 60 and continues in Pensionable Service under the Scheme until she retires at age 65 on 6 April 2021.
+Sue joined the Scheme or former section of membership on 6 April 2010 aged 54 and continues in Pensionable Service under the Scheme until she retires at age 65 on 6 April 2021.